Web Developer Skills: Examining What Employers Are Looking For

 - User interface (UI) design

 Seem like a lot to figure out?
 Don’t let this list overwhelm you.
 The level of expertise you’ll need for each of these will vary substantially depending on the specific web development role you’re pursuing.
-This is just a broad snapshot of the technical skills you’ll need—many of which can be picked up on in a Web Programming degree program.
+This is just a broad snapshot of the technical skills you’ll need—many of which can be picked up on in a Software Application Development degree program.

 The soft skills web developers need—and why they matter

 It might be easy to see the list above and think all you’ll need to do is push full steam ahead toward learning a bunch of technical coding skills.
 But this overlooks a lot of what makes the best web developers so effective—their soft skills.